JoeChapman/asparagus/README.md

 asparagus
 =========

+Prefer your veg in some colour? [asparagus pages](http://joechapman.github.io/asparagus/)

 Template compile tool for NodeJS.
 Compile all or some of your templates, even those in parallel sub-folders, to a location that may or may not yet exist.